Rob's plants

 detailed seed-starting info below

 Subtropical shrub or small tree grown for its fuzzy orange fruit, which is often used in drinks.
-It can tolerate short periods of light frost, but I'm afraid it stands no chance in Pennsylvania - so I'm just observing it through a season of growth.
-If I get real ambitious, maybe I'll attempt to overwinter it in the basement.
-So far, it's not put on much growth (less than other solanums that we grow as annuals), but the leaves are handsome enough.
+It can tolerate short periods of light frost, but I'm afraid it stands no chance in Pennsylvania - so I just observe it through a single season of growth.
+One year I got ambitious, and attempted to overwinter it in the basement (I regretted it - they brought fungus gnats in, which feasted on my seedlings).
+Some years they fail to put on much growth at all (less than other solanums that we grow as annuals), but in our latest attempt they're finally starting to look impressive (which must mean they like high fertility and plentiful moisture: that's what I'm giving them).
+The leaves are very handsome, with prominent veins.
+We're growing two plants, from the same seed lot; one has thorns on all its features (along the leaf veins, as well as the stems).
+The other one is thornless.

 About my plant portraits